Roy Williams (basketball coach): Early coaching years

 Williams' first coaching job was in 1973 as a high school basketball and golf coach at Charles D. Owen High School in Black Mountain, North Carolina.
 He coached basketball and boys' golf for five years and ninth-grade football for four years, and served as athletic director for two years.

-In 1978, Williams came back to the University of North Carolina and served as an assistant to Dean Smith from 1978 to 1988.
-During his tenure as assistant coach, North Carolina went 275–61 and won the NCAA national championship in 1982, the first for Smith and the second for North Carolina.
+In 1978, Williams came back to the University of North Carolina at Chapel Hill and served as an assistant to Dean Smith from 1978 to 1988.
+During his tenure as assistant coach, UNC Chapel Hill went 275–61 and won the NCAA national championship in 1982, the first for Smith and the second for UNC Chapel Hill.
 One of Williams' more notable events came as assistant coach when he became instrumental in recruiting Michael Jordan.